prabhatkiran/bookmodel/README.md

 browse through com.sap.book, select Application.java class, right click and select run as --> Java Application.

 once the application is successfully started.
-The spring boot application will be running on "locahost:8080" and can be access by hitting the endpoint "localhost:8080/books" on a browser or via POSTMAN.
+The spring boot application will be running on "locahost:8080" and can be accessed by hitting the endpoint "localhost:8080/books" on a browser or via POSTMAN.

 You can test the API via the  POSTMAN Client by sending GET, PUT, POST, DELETE request to validate the CRUD scenarios supported by the API.